anuragaryanyt/anuragaryanyt/README.md

 - 🌱 I’m currently learning **Database Management and ML**

-- 👨‍💻 All of my projects are available at [rajaryan.netlify.app](rajaryan.netlify.app)
+- 👨‍💻 All of my projects are available at [https://www.rajaryan.netlify.app](https://www.rajaryan.netlify.app)

 - 📫 How to reach me **anuragraj718@gmail.com**